RaulGee/unnamed-blog/src/contents/adding-new-post.md

 tags:
   - docs
 ogImage: ""
-description:
-  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
+description: Some rules & recommendations for creating or adding new posts.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some rules/recommendations, tips & ticks for creating new posts.

 ## Table of contents